Personal Injury

 When a personal injury occurs as a result of the negligence of a medical professional, the medical professional or hospital may be liable.

-The Washington Products Liability Act follows a two step approach to products liability.
+The Washington Product Liability Act follows a two-step approach to product liability.
 The first step answers whether the product meets the ordinary expectations of the consumer.
 The next step is a walkthrough of the risk/utility test determining the likelihood of injury and the existence of warnings.

 Should I Pursue a Personal Injury Claim?

-If you are thinking that you can save money by negotiating directly with the insurance company you should note that people who have hired personal injury attorneys often receive more than five times the settlement than if they negotiate alone.
-If you feel that the insurance company has offered you a fair settlement, it is still in your best interest to get an opinion from an accident attorney.
+If you are thinking that you can save money by negotiating directly with the insurance company you should note that people who have hired personal injury attorneys typically receive more than five times the settlement than if they negotiate alone.
+If you feel that the at-fault insurance adjuster has offered you a fair settlement, it is still in your best interest to get an opinion from an accident attorney.
 During the free consultation, you can determine the best way to proceed.

 Disclaimer: State and federal laws in the United States change on a regular basis.
 Any information provided in this guide is meant solely for informational purposes and should not take the place of the advice of a lawyer.
 Only a qualified attorney can assess the merits of your case and provide an effective plan for counsel.